2024 Thuringian state election: Government crisis

-On 5 February, the Landtag narrowly elected the FDP's state leader Thomas Kemmerich as Minister President, with 45 votes to incumbent Bodo Ramelow's 44.
-Kemmerich was elected with the support of the FDP, CDU and, controversially, the AfD.
+The loss of a majority for the Ramelow's red-red-green coalition led to an unclear path to a new government.
+The state constitution provides that a Minister-President is elected with a plurality of votes if two rounds of balloting fails to produce a majority, allowing the coalition to potentially continue as a minority government.
+Unexpectedly, the FDP leader Thomas Kemmerich was elected as Minister-President on this third ballot, with 45 votes to Ramelow's 44.
+Kemmerich was elected with the support of the FDP, CDU, and controversially, the AfD.
 This was the first time AfD had been involved in the election of a head of state government in Germany.
 The apparent cooperation of the three parties was viewed by some as breaking the cordon sanitaire around AfD which had been in place since its formation, in which all other parties sought to deny AfD government or political influence, refusing to negotiate or work with them on any level.
 This sparked major controversy nationwide, with many politicians expressing their outrage, including federal Chancellor and former CDU leader Angela Merkel, who described it as "unforgivable" and condemned her party's involvement.
-Kemmerich announced his pending resignation on 6 February, just a day after taking office.
-He submitted his resignation 8 February, but remained in office in an interim capacity.
+Kemmerich announced his resignation on 6 February, just a day after taking office.
+He remained in office in an interim capacity.
+In the re-ran vote a month later, Ramelow was re-elected Minister-President.

-Following discussions, The Left, CDU, SPD, and Greens announced on 21 February that they had reached an agreement to hold a new election for Minister President on 4 March 2020, and a new state election on 25 April 2021.
-The four parties stated that they would support Ramelow for Minister President, and that he would lead an interim government for the next 13 months until the election is held.
-This government would comprise the same red-red-green arrangement which governed Thuringia from 2014 to February 2020 but would not seek to pass a budget before the election.
-Between them, the four parties hold 63 of the 90 seats in the Landtag (70%), more than the two-thirds required to dissolve the Landtag and trigger an early election.
-Ramelow was elected Minister President by the Landtag after three rounds of voting on 4 March.
-In the first two rounds, The Left, SPD, and Greens voted for Ramelow, while AfD voted for Höcke, the CDU abstained, and the FDP did not vote or abstain.
-In the third round, Höcke withdrew, and Ramelow was elected with 43 in favour, 23 against, and 20 abstentions.